 “To successfully adapt to the rapid changes occurring all around us and not create more problems than we solve, we must pay attention to the quality of the experiences that we will be creating and delivering.”

 That line was part of the description I sent to Brad Nix and his team at RETSO months ago, as the conference was in the early stages of planning.
-At the time, I had a very clear sense of what I wanted to say to the RETSO audience.
+At the time, I had an obvious sense of what I wanted to say to the RETSO audience.
 The message has changed in the months since hitting the send button on that email.
 That doesn’t surprise me.

 The rapid changes occurring all around me have forced a reconsideration of the topic.
 And I now find myself reading those words over and over as I attempt to prepare for the presentation.
 “We must pay attention to the quality of the experiences that we will be creating and delivering.”
 And I’m beginning to wonder if that’s a lot like saying, “you must focus on being happy.”

 The Quality Experience

 This year’s RETSO conference has a new format, a new venue, and a new date.
-Considering the past success of RETSO, a change in any one of those three would be risky and changing all three at the same time borders on the insane.
+Considering the past success of RETSO, a change in any one of those three would be risky and evolving all three at the same time borders on the insane.
 But I know, without question, it was a necessary move to ensure a quality experience.

 To the RETSO team’s credit, they embrace the changes occurring all around them and are unafraid to shake things up to ensure the experience they are creating and delivering is high quality.
 The team, which also includes Mike Pennington and Ben Carter, navigated a similar change last year.
 They kept the same venue and held the conference at the same time of year, but they threw out their traditional conference format to focus on creating and delivering a business model generation workshop.
 It was a risky move and one not without a few rough spots.
 But it was a move that paid high dividends for those in attendance, for those who embraced the change.
 And many did.